 Spinal nerves emerge from the spinal cord through spaces between the vertebrae.
 Each nerve emerges as two short branches (called spinal nerve roots): one at the front of the spinal cord and one at the back.

 After leaving the spinal cord, the corresponding motor and sensory nerve roots join to form a single spinal nerve.
 Some of the spinal nerves form networks of interwoven nerves, called nerve plexuses.
-In a plexus, nerve fibers from different spinal nerves are sorted and recombined so that all fibers going to or coming from one area of a specific body part are put together into one nerve (see Peripheral Nerve Disorders: Nerve Junction Boxes: The Plexuses).
+In a plexus, nerve fibers from different spinal nerves are sorted and recombined so that all fibers going to or coming from one area of a specific body part are put together into one nerve (see Fig. 2: Nerve Junction Boxes: The Plexuses).
 There are two major nerve plexuses: the brachial plexus, which sorts and recombines nerve fibers traveling to the arms and hands, and the lumbosacral plexus, which sorts and recombines nerve fibers going to the legs and feet.

 Last full review/revision November 2007 by Steven A. Goldman, MD, PhD